FREE pick up in Perth. Flat rate standard and express postage Australia wide. Shipping to New Zealand also available. (Excl pumps)

 Qualifications & Experience

-In early October 2017 I sat the International Board of Lactation Consultant Examiner's Exam and passed - meaning I am an International Board Certified Lactation Consultant.
+In early October 2017 I sat the International Board of Lactation Consultant Examiner's Exam and passed (my certification period goes from the 1st January 2018) - meaning I am an International Board Certified Lactation Consultant.
 In May 2019 I became an Endorsed Midwife which means I can pass on Medicare rebates for those less than 6 weeks post birth.